ArjanJawahier/more_mvcnn/README.md

 pip install -r requirements.txt
 ```

-WARNING: The dataset is quite large and generation scripts may take
+WARNING: The darcetaset is quite large and generation scripts may take
 hours to complete.

 To generate the entropy dataset run:
 ```
-python generate_entropy_dataset.py --modelnet10 <dir> --out <out>
+python generate_entropy_dataset.py --data <dir> --out <out>
 ```
 substitute `<dir>` with the root directory of the ModelNet10 dataset.
 This will save the entropy values for each of the 60 depth-views of